chrisfield/react-form-composer/stories/introduction/optimization/index.md

 # Optimization
 Only the components that need updating are re-rendered as the form's state changes.
 This page shows the various render counts so you can see this in practice.

-Note that the submit button makes use of the FormSpy component to access the isValid value from form state - this is more efficient than useFormReducer.
+The submit button makes use of the FormSpy component (in this case) to access the isValid value from form state - this is more efficient than useFormReducer (which would rerender with every state change).

-Fields with initial validation errors will render twice: once to display and once to recieve the error message.
+Note that when the form first displays Field components with initial validation errors will render a second time.
+This is because they update when they recieve the error prop.

-Just now all array fields rerender when one is updated - I will look to see if this can be optimized.
 <!-- STORY -->

 ---